-The table below lists all 63 constituents, excluding the added spin-offs Carrier Global (CARR) and Otis Worldwide (OTIS), with indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.
+The table below lists all 65 constituents, including the three new dividend aristocrats IBM (IBM), NextEra Energy (NEE) & West Pharmaceutical Services (WST), with indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.

-- 21 dividend aristocrats generated a positive return, while 4 aristocrats lost more than 10% this month.
+- 43 dividend aristocrats generated a positive return, while only 4 aristocrats lost more than 5% this month.
+See chart below.

 The above-presented performance data of the Dividend Aristocrats could assist active dividend growth investors to find some bargains for the long run.
 Interested in the latest data and also dividend growth rates, check our dividend aristocrats dashboard.